Public morality, private hypocrisy…

 One of the great lessons in life is that the more someone publicly professes to be a ‘Christian,’ the more unchristian their private life is.
-That little fish badge they like to wear could also be code for ‘I have a very interesting browser history.’

-Examples abound of the various clergy and politicians who led great moral crusades but were found to have feet of clay.
-The Evangelical Christian leader later discovered in a drug-fueled orgy with rentboys is a surprisingly common story in the US.

-I saw one comment online that summed it all up well – ‘He had the bible in one hand, and his willy in the other’.

 Years ago, I met one of the leading figures in the Save Ulster From Sodomy Campaign.
 I have a surprisingly good gaydar for a straight guy, and it was pinging off the chart.
 This guy had spent much of the 70s and 80s persecuting gays while himself being as gay as Eurovision.
 I felt sorry for him; he was a product of his upbringing.
 To live your life as a lie and with such self-loathing must be very tiring on the soul.